HADASKAHANA1/YOUTUBE/README.md

      cd serverApi

-2. Install Dependencies
+3. Install Dependencies
 After cloning the repository, navigate to the project directory and run the following command in the terminal to install all the necessary dependencies: npm install

-3. install mongo: npm install mongoose
+4. install mongo: npm install mongoose

-4. Initialize the app using the command : node addDefaultData.js
+5. Initialize the app using the command : node addDefaultData.js

-5. npm install uuid
+6. npm install uuid

-6. uploud mongodb

 7. Run the Server
 Before running the React project, you need to start the server that connects to MongoDB: node app.js